 - Try music therapy, read a book or do something that relaxes you before bed.

 If you are serious about being healthy, sleep must be a priority.
-You cannot achieve your optimum health if you are not sleeping well.
-You must make this a priority if you want to feel your best!
+You cannot achieve optimal health if you are not sleeping well.
+You must make this a priority if you want to feel and perform at your best!